 When the pork is mostly cooked (about 10 minutes), add the onion mixture to the pan and stir.

-Add 2 pinches each of ground cinnamon, nutmeg, and cloves, plus 3/4 tsp salt and pepper to taste.
+Add ground cinnamon, nutmeg, cloves, salt and pepper to taste.

 Sautee the pork mixture for another 10 minutes, and add chopped thyme and mint.
 Stir well to combine and take off the heat to cool.